-The poster session will be held on Thursday, March 24, 2022 from 5:00-7:00 pm at the Le Centre Sheraton in Montreal.
+The poster session will be held on Thursday, April 11, 2024 from 5:00-7:00 pm at the Hilton Salt Lake City Center.
 Set-up will start an hour before the poster session begins.
-We also plan to make space available in our virtual platform for presenters to share their accepted posters with the attendees of our follow-up virtual conference in May 2022.

 How to Submit a Proposal